Politics of Pakistan

 Pakistan is a multiparty democracy where several political parties compete for seats in the National and Provincial assemblies.
 However, as an aftermath of the Fall of Dhaka in 1971, a two-party system was developed between the People's Party and Muslim League.
-There has also been a sharp rise in the popularity of centrist parties such as PML-Q and PTI.
+There has also been a sharp rise in the popularity of centrist parties such as PML-Q and PTI or AP.
 The Armed Forces has historically played an influential role in the country's politics, although it has declined in recent years.
 From the 1950s to 2000s, several coups were staged that overthrew democratic regimes.
 After the resignation of President Pervez Musharraf in 2008, a sharp line has been drawn between the "military establishment" and politics and Pakistan is moving closer to becoming a democracy after general elections in 2013.
-Imran Khan ascended to leadership in 2018 with the backing of the military, but was subsequently removed from power in 2022 after losing that support.
-However, he won re-election in 2024.
+Imran Khan ascended to leadership in 2018 with the backing of the military establishment, but was subsequently removed from power in 2022 after losing that support.
+In the February 2024 general election, independent candidates backed by Khan's PTI won the largest bloc of National Assembly seats, but Khan remained in prison and a PML-N–PPP coalition formed the government, with Shehbaz Sharif elected prime minister on 3 March 2024.
 No Prime Minister of Pakistan has ever completed their full length tenure.

-According to the V-Dem Democracy indices Pakistan was autocratizing in 2024.
+According to the V-Dem Democracy indices Pakistan was autocratising in 2024.
 In 2023, according to Freedom in the World, report by Freedom House, Pakistan is categorised as a "partly free" country, and it is categorised as "not free" in terms of internet freedom.